NationalGenomicsInfrastructure/MultiQC_NGI/README.md

 [`multiqc_ngi_config.yaml`](multiqc_ngi_config.yaml)

 ## Code structure
-The new modules and templates are held in `multiqc_ngi/`.
+The new templates are held in `multiqc_ngi/`.
 The code that interacts with statusdb is in `multiqc_ngi/multiqc_ngi.py` and the new command line options are defined in `multiqc_ngi/cli.py`.